 Tip 4: Customize colors to match their kitchen.

 Look for kitchen goodies that match your recipient’s decor scheme.
 Think of any neutral items, like this wooden spoon, as a blank canvas.
 It’s easy to coordinate mismatched Goodwill finds when you tie them together with one color.
 And dip-dying utensils couldn’t be easier!
 Just find a non-toxic or food-safe paint for your accent color.

 To add a fresh apple green handle to my wooden spoon, I first hung the spoon up somewhere safe and out of the way.
 You can use string, a twisty tie, or even a binder clip to dangle your utensil with the handle-side down.
-Place newspaper under the spoon to catch any drips then just dip the whole handle into a bottle of non-toxic paint.
-Read the directions to find out how much time it usually takes to dry, but keep in mind that since the paint is going on so thick, it really will need more time than the directions say.
+Place newspaper under the spoon to catch any drips, then just dip the whole handle into a bottle of non-toxic paint.
+Read the directions to find out how much time it usually takes to dry.
+Keep in mind that since the paint is going on thick, it will need more time than the directions indicate.
 I let mine hang for 24 hours before even touching it.